-West Palm Beach Canal (C-51): The authorized project will provide 30-year flood protection to the urbanized eastern basin and 10-year flood protection to the western basin.
+West Palm Beach Canal (C-51 / STA-1E): The authorized project will provide 30-year flood protection to the urbanized eastern basin and 10-year flood protection to the western basin.
 All eastern basin features have been completed.
 During mediation of the Everglades water quality litigation, a technical plan was developed for resolution of the litigation.
 The technical plan included a substantially modified C-51 project.
 The modified plan expands the original 1,600-acre floodwater detention area into a 6,500-acre stormwater detention area.
-Stormwater reatmanet Area (STA) 1-East and C-51 improvements were completed and transferred to the sponsor in October 2005.
-Approval of a plan from HQ USACE to repair 41 additional culverts and 2 trash rake systems at pump station S-362 was provided in July 2011.
-Eight construction contracts have been awarded for repair of the project culverts.
-Repairs to the trash rake system at S-362 are complete, and repairs to the trash rake system at S-319 are ongoing.
+Stormwater Treatment Area (STA) 1-East and C-51 improvements were completed and transferred to the sponsor in October 2005.
+Headquarters USACE approved a plan in July 2011 to repair 41 project culverts and 2 trash rake systems at pump stations S-362 and S-310, and construction repairs will be complete in FY17.